fairecasoimeme/Zlinky_TIC/README.md

 ### Version 0005

-* Add bintable in debug view
+* Add bindtable in debug view
 * Add compatibility with new hardware
 * Fix ADPS RAZ bug